redhat-developer/odo/docs/install-service-binding-operator.md

 To install Service Binding Operator on OpenShift, refer [this video](https://www.youtube.com/watch?v=8QmewscQwHg).

 ## Installing Service Binding Operator on Kubernetes

+Before installing an Operator, we first need to enable the Operator Lifecycle Manager (OLM).

+1. If you are using [minikube](https://minikube.sigs.k8s.io/), please enable the OLM addon by doing:

+    ``` sh
+    $ minikube addons enable olm
+    ```

+2. To install OLM on a Kubernetes cluster setup other than minikube, please refer the [installation instructions on GitHub](https://github.com/operator-framework/operator-lifecycle-manager/#installation).

 To install the Operator, execute the following `kubectl` command provided on its [OperatorHub.io page](https://operatorhub.io/operator/service-binding-operator):